-Covering an area of approximately 1,700 square kilometres, the Central Coast stretches along the coast 81 kilometres from the Hawkesbury River in the south to Lake Macquarie in the north, and west to the Dooralong and Yarramalong Valleys.
+Covering an area of about 1,700 square kilometres, the Central Coast stretches along the coast 81 kilometres from the Hawkesbury River in the south to Lake Macquarie in the north, and west to the Dooralong and Yarramalong Valleys.

 About the region